-Every time you relax into your favorite chair, shuffle across your carpet, or lie down in bed, you send their waste into the air.
-With so much of our day spent indoors, and so places for these dust mites, it’s no wonder allergy rates have sky rocketed!
+Every time you relax into your favorite chair, shuffle across your carpet or lie down in bed, you send their waste into the air.
+With so much of our day spent indoors, and so places for these dust mites, it’s no wonder allergy rates have skyrocketed!
 In fact, one in five Americans has allergies, and national children rates are even higher.
-Of course, Absolute Comfort Air offers solutions.
+Of course, Air Tech of Katy offers solutions.

 Dusting up a solution